 - Selling: They are the best spokesperson for their business.

 Knowing what to look for, with the help of frameworks like this, can help you step out of your current operational focus and onto the path to developing a team of “builders” for the future.
-While the challenges of today are amplified with a very real and ongoing pandemic crisis right now, those seeking competitive advantage must look forward to a post COVID-19 world.
+While the challenges of today are amplified with a very real and ongoing pandemic crisis right now, those seeking competitive advantage must look forward to a post-COVID-19 world.

 But what does this combination of talents actually look like in practice?
-Here are top five ways of spotting intrapreneurial talent through the psychological characteristics of entrepreneurs:
+Here are the top five ways of spotting intrapreneurial talent through the psychological characteristics of entrepreneurs: